FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 which behind the curtains installs dependencies and calls ``pytest``.

 However, a test postgres database is needed to run these tests.
-The section :ref:`host-data` has details on postgres.
-However, if you have postgres, here is the short version on how to add the test database:
+If you have postgres, here is the short version on how to add the test database:

 .. code-block:: bash